 - Documenting IS field trips or other special classes attended

-Families and teachers meet approximately every 8 weeks to discuss student progress and plan for the next 8 weeks.
-Teachers offer materials, textbooks, workbooks, curriculum ideas, and training to interested families to support the home study portion of the program.
 Parents must provide documentation of home-study in a manner approved by the teacher and district.
-If students are attending class, completing their in-class assignments, and turning in their weekly homework packets, little or no additional documentation is likely to be needed at these meetings.
+If students are attending class, completing their in-class assignments, and turning in their weekly homework packets, little or no additional documentation of home study time is likely to be needed.
+Late assignments cannot be used for attendance credit, but can be used to demonstrate educational progress.

 If the student has been absent or not completed their assignments, families may be responsible for providing more extensive documentation of home study.
 When needed, documentation can take the form of originals or copies of student work, photographs of students engaged in activities, brochures or attendance records of classes, titles or copies of books read, music studied, poems recited, lesson plans followed, etc. Documentation of work is required for each of the following subject areas: language arts (reading, writing, handwriting, grammar, oral skills, etc.), math, science, social studies (foreign language, history, economics, holidays, government, etc.), visual and performing arts (art, music, theater, dance), and P.E.